We are dedicated to protecting the rights of drivers in Jefferson, St. Louis, Arnold, St. Genevieve and surrounding counties.

 Driving under the influence of drugs, particularly marijuana, is an increasingly common charged offense.
 Our attorneys know the weaknesses in those cases and attack them accordingly to ensure our clients are obtaining proper legal representation.
 If you are arrested for driving under the influence of drugs, contact us immediately.
 We will not only protect your rights, but also enforce them.

-In addition to defending criminal charges against you, our Jefferson County DUI/DWI lawyers will fight to preserve your driving privilege, whether you refuse or supply a breath, blood, or urine sample.
+In addition to defending criminal charges against you, whether in Arnold, Festus, Hillsboro, or other areas, our Jefferson County DWI / DUI attorneys will fight to preserve your driving privilege, whether you refuse or supply a breath, blood, or urine sample.
 We will answer any and all questions you have concerning an appeal of a license suspension or revocation.
 In Missouri, timing on an appeal of a license suspension or revocation is crucial.
 We will file the proper documents to challenge the suspension or revocation and represent you at the hearing.

 If this isn’t your first DWI…